 In Mozambique, agriculture accounts for 31.8% of the GDP and employs 81% of the population.
 The majority of production is undertaken by smallholder families under rain-fed systems.
 The World Bank ASRA 2015 prioritized drought, flood, cyclone, pests and diseases, price volatility, exchange rate volatility and input volatility as the key risks affecting agricultural production and market.
 At the macro-level, the enabling environment is relatively weak, but stable with much limited risk for the agricultural sector.

 Parm Phases Status

-PARM has started its first country contacts with the Ministry of Agriculture during the FARM-D Annual Conference organized by the World Bank in South Africa.
+PARM established its first country contacts with the Ministry of Agriculture during the FARM-D Annual Conference organized by the World Bank in South Africa.

-World Bank - Agriculture Sector Risk Assessment, August 2015
+August 2015 - World Bank Agriculture Sector Risk Assessment for Mozambique

-Different meetings with national and international stakeholders actives on ARM contributed to mainstream PARM process and identify potential synergies to support PARM studies and capacity development.
+Meeting were held with national and international stakeholders to discuss the PARM process and identify potential synergies to support PARM’s activities.

-The first Capacity Development Seminar should take place in the fall, in partnership with the government and NEPAD.
-It will provide national stakeholders from government agencies, farmers organizations and private sector an introduction to the holistic approach to Agricultural Risk Management, the methodology of PARM to assess risks, and an overview of tools used to manage agricultural risks.
+A Capacity Development Seminar was planned for the Fall (September to December) 2016, to be organized in partnership with the government and NEPAD.
+It aimed at introducing national stakeholders (from government agencies, farmers organizations, and private sector) to PARM’s risk assessment methodology, the holistic approach to ARM, and an overview of ARM tools.

-Despite the different attempts to enter in contact with the MASA to kick-off the process, PARM secretariat did not receive any communication from the Ministry of Agriculture since March 2016.
-In addition, the new ARM focal point is not yet nominated or no communication has been shared with PARM on the matter.
+Despite the different attempts to establish contact with the MASA and to kick-off the PARM process in Mozambique, the Secretariat did not receive any formal expression of interest from the Ministry of Agriculture.
+In addition, no ARM focal point was nominated for the PARM process.

-After official coordination with the Steering Committee members, it has been decided that the process in Mozambique will be suspended given the difficulties to reach the Ministry of Agriculture.
+After official coordination with the Steering Committee members, the Secretariat decided to suspend their engagement with the Government of Mozambique given the difficulties to reach the Ministry of Agriculture.